ihor-delta/ex-ethics/README.md

 Reality have a tendency to change even without the effectual participation of the researcher.

-Evolution and development is a factor that can lead to crises/collapse.
+Evolution and development is a factor that can lead to crises/collapse, the overcoming of which must be determined by the presence of an approach to its resolution.

 A controlled process of changes in the structure of the system is a condition for the success of society in achieving the common good.